popslovesmusic/book/Book_1_Core_Concepts/03_Primes_RH_and_Symmetry_Breaking.md

 ### **Appendix G — Computational Algorithms and Simulation Framework**

 This appendix provides the computational blueprint for numerically verifying the spectral and symmetry-breaking predictions.
-It includes algorithms for simulating the fractional operator's eigenvalue spectrum, its geometric mapping to spiral domains, and the resulting prime-like spacing and spectral correlations.
+It includes algorithms for simulating the fractional operator's eigenvalue spectrum, its geometric mapping to spiral domains, and the resulting spectral spacing which can be compared to GUE predictions.
 It provides pseudocode and notes on reproducibility, using tools like the Grünwald–Letnikov approximation and standard eigenvalue solvers.

 ═══════════════════════════════════════════════════════════